 - Strawberries – Easily swap the strawberries for any other berry you enjoy.
 Blueberries, raspberries, and blackberries would be fantastic.

-- Oreos – Either skip the cookies all together and just use graham crackers.
-Another option is to swap the Oreos with any of the other varieties of Oreos.
+- Oreos – Skip the cookies altogether and just use graham crackers.
+Another option is to use a different variety of Oreos.
 Regular, peanut butter filled, or mint filled Oreos would be a great option.
-Keep in mind if you use a different flavor that they may not go well with the lemons, so you may need to omit that part.
+Keep in mind if you use a different flavor that they may not go well with the lemons, so be careful.